aakarnik/VRPuzzleGame/readme.md

 # VR Puzzle Game

-**Description**: A simple, two-level, virtual reality puzzle game which allows players to pick up and place objects , use dials, etc. using the Oculus headset and controllers to complete and win the game.
+**Description**: A simple, two-level, virtual reality puzzle game which allows players to pick up and place objects, use dials, etc. using the Oculus headset and controllers to complete and win the game.
 The goal of the puzzle is to find a key and open the treasure box with it.
 The player needs to solve two puzzles to find the key.

 **Contributors**: Martha Brandt (M), Anuya Karnik (A)